slitheringblob/Tkinter-Tailor/README.md

 # Tkinter-Tailor
-A tutorial to python's GUI Maker.
+A self-explanatory tutorial to python's GUI Maker.